Disease Guide ·Bladder Infection ·2026

 Related Condition Exclusions

-Some policies link bladder infections to broader urinary tract conditions.
-If your cat later develops FLUTD, crystals, or blockages, the insurer might tie it back to the original UTI claim.
-Read how your policy defines related conditions and whether they share a single deductible or benefit limit.
+Some policies link bladder infections to broader urinary conditions.
+Later conditions like FLUTD or blockages may be tied back to original UTI claims.
+Read how your policy defines related conditions and shared deductibles.

 🇺🇸 US Pet Insurance Guide